Site icon The Philadelphia Citizen

 Photo courtesy of Friends of the Wissahickon.

 Earth Day began in 1970 with a demonstration.
-Today, more than 1 billion people celebrate by working together and apart to amplify what’s good for the earth — and to mitigate what’s bad.
+Today, more than 1 billion people celebrate by working to amplify what’s good for the earth — and to mitigate what’s bad.
 Here in Philly, that means planting and growing native plants and trees, cleaning up streams and parks, learning new conservation practices, teaching kids to do the same — and, on occasion, having a drink or two.
-Philadelphia’s Earth Day stretches from more than a week before the holiday — officially April 22, a Monday — into the week after.
+Philadelphia’s Earth Day stretches from the weekend before the holiday — officially April 22, a Tuesday — into weeks after.

 Here’s our guide to events that celebrate and restore the Philadelphia part of the planet on and around Earth Day, plus things you can do any old day to make our city’s environment healthier.